nitya-gopal-jena/role-based-task-manager/README.md

 | ----- | --------------------------------------- |
 | Admin | Full access to users and tasks          |
 | User  | Can view and update assigned tasks only |

+### 🔒 Security Features

+- Input validation on frontend and backend
+- Protected routes with role checks
+- CORS and rate limiting configured